Zār: Paraphernalia

 Jewelry is important in the Egyptian zār.
 Even if an initiate ceases going to zārs, they keep their jewelry for the rest of their life, so they don't offend the spirits.
 The jewelry, as well as the initiate's body, is anointed with sacrificial animal blood upon initiation, and re-anointed periodically, signifying the contract they have with the spirits.
 For this reason, initiates may be called mitzaffar or mitzaffara (anointed with the blood of sacrificial animals).
 The jewelry and amulets are re-anointed with blood at every zār ceremony.
 It is most commonly silver, with bells in odd numbers, and often adorned with incised images of specific spirits, either by themselves or in pairs.
 The jingles are indicative an item was used for zār.
 Different regions of Egypt had different styles for making zār jewelry, with the incised depictions of spirits being common in Alexandria and Cairo, while Upper Egyptian amulets tended to have abstract designs.
 These regional styles may not be obvious to an observer.
 Indeed, whether or not a piece of jewelry was made for zar may not be visually obvious at all.
-It is often called fadat al-me‘affrateen (silver of the possessed).
+It is often called fadat al-me'affrateen (silver of the possessed).

 The most iconic piece of jewelry from Egyptian zār are the objects with spirit images, particularly pendants.
 This type of zar jewelry was mainly produced between 1900 and 1980 in Egypt.
 It was used by women of the zar community, and sometimes constituted a "barrier" of sorts, between the self and the outside world.
 Silver is most common mainly because of the expense; wealthier people commissioned some gold pieces.
-In the family of African possession cults, ot adorcist rites, only Egyptian zar uses spirit images on jewelry (others present images on banners, in drawings, and etc, or occasionally spirit names on jewelry).
+In the family of African possession cults, or adorcist rites, only Egyptian zar uses spirit images on jewelry (others present images on banners, in drawings, etc., or occasionally spirit names on jewelry).
 This use of images is part of zār's role as a historical record, much like the songs and the spirits themselves.
 This memory evolves, as a key part of its purpose is to express a collective identity.
 Pieces of zar jewelry with a spirit image will have the image on one side, and the Throne verse of the Quran on the other.
 The side with the Throne verse is what would be flipped to be visible while wearing.
 Amulets with the Throne verse on both sides are used in zār, but are also used in other circumstances.